Protest in Mauritius over oil spill, dozens of dead dolphins

 JOHANNESBURG -- Honking and drumming, thousands of people protested Saturday in the capital of Mauritius over the government’s handling of an oil spill from a grounded Japanese ship and the alarming discovery of dozens of dead dolphins in recent days.

-The protesters waved the country’s flag and held up signs with messages such as “You have no shame" and “I've seen better Cabinets at IKEA.”
+The protesters waved the country’s flag and held up signs with messages such as “You have no shame," “I’ve seen better Cabinets at IKEA" and “Tyranny is spreading faster than COVID-19.”

 The frustrated residents marched peacefully through Port Louis a month after the ship struck a coral reef offshore and later cracked and spilled around 1,000 tons of fuel oil into fragile marine areas.